folutade/KnowThatYouAnointed/content/posts/the-party.md

   They lookin' at you too if you standin' by him, keep the family away
   I'm **lookin' to shoot through any pervert that lives, keep the family safe***

-* In these lyrics from "meet the grahams", Kendrick asserts that sexual predators like Drake or Harvey Weinstein should die, much like the party in "Watch the Party Die".
+* In these lyrics from "meet the grahams," Kendrick asserts that sexual predators like Drake or Harvey Weinstein should die, much like the party in "Watch the Party Die."

-* Kendrick also recounts a message from Black comedian, Katt Williams that encouraged listeners to seek out “the truth”.
-Here, Kendrick is alluding to Katt Williams’ viral interview which was released by Club Shay Shay podcast on January 3, 2024, just a few days into the new year.
+* Kendrick also recounts a message from Black comedian Katt Williams that encouraged listeners to seek out “the truth.”
+Here, Kendrick is alluding to Katt Williams’ viral interview, which was released by the *Club Shay Shay* podcast on January 3, 2024, just a few days into the new year.
 Throughout that interview, Katt Williams assumed the role of a truth-teller and repeatedly exposed the economic and moral corruption of the entertainment industry.
 In particular, Katt Williams revealed a deeply entrenched pattern of sexual misconduct, abuse, and coercion by which powerful men in the entertainment industry routinely take advantage of less powerful people in the entertainment industry.
 Katt Williams specifically named Harvey Weinstein, R. Kelly, and Diddy as men engaged in these predatory practices.

-* Years before the interview, R. Kelly and Harvey Weinstein had already been convicted of several severe sexual offences and been given lengthy prison sentences.
-It was thus notable that Katt Williams included Diddy along with these two men since at the time Diddy was facing numerous civil lawsuits that accused him of sexual assaut but had yet to be charged with any criminal offense.
-Nonetheless, in the [interview (15:40 - 16:32)](https://youtu.be/8oRRZiRQxTs?si=iKsx-nqFoDQbiOnu&t=940) Katt Williams predicted that 2024 would be a year when the truth about men who behaved like Harvey Weinstein and R. Kelly would come to light.
+* Years before the interview, R. Kelly and Harvey Weinstein had already been convicted of several severe sexual offenses and given lengthy prison sentences.
+It was thus notable that Katt Williams included Diddy along with these two men since, at the time, Diddy was facing numerous civil lawsuits that accused him of sexual assault but had yet to be charged with any criminal offense.
+Nonetheless, in the [interview (15:40 - 16:32)](https://youtu.be/8oRRZiRQxTs?si=iKsx-nqFoDQbiOnu&t=940), Katt Williams predicted that 2024 would be a year when the truth about men who behaved like Harvey Weinstein and R. Kelly would come to light.

   * ***I came in this business saying I was going to expose**.
 When I talked about Michael Jackson, when I talked about R. Kelly they canceled me for these things because “why would you talk about another black dude?”
 Race is not where the line is drawn. **It's God's side and the other side** and we don't care nothing about the other side - period.
 Period. **All of these big dick deviants is all catching hell in 2024**.
 It's up for all of them. **It don't matter if you Diddy or whoever you is**.
 TD Jakes - any of them the every…**All lies will be exposed**.
 That's all and anyone who takes that the wrong way - know why they take it the wrong way. **The truth is the light**.
   ...
   All people that love the truth got to be happy if **the truth coming out and lies is getting exposed.
 That's just what time it is - 2024**, folks.*

-* In the [interview (1:40:33 - 1:44:00)](https://youtu.be/8oRRZiRQxTs?si=Tag2nxKG36JIAT1H&t=6033), Katt Williams also specifically highlighted how he had been invited to Diddy's parties and even though attending these parties might lead to financially lucrative opportunities he consistently refused to attend the parties because he was convinced that he would be exploited and coerced into performing sexual acts for Diddy or other powerful men at one of Diddy's "Freak Off" sex parties.
+* In the [interview (1:40:33 - 1:44:00)](https://youtu.be/8oRRZiRQxTs?si=Tag2nxKG36JIAT1H&t=6033), Katt Williams also specifically highlighted how he had been invited to Diddy's parties, and even though attending these parties might lead to financially lucrative opportunities, he consistently refused to attend because he was convinced that he would be exploited and coerced into performing sexual acts for Diddy or other powerful men at one of Diddy's "Freak Off" sex parties.

   * ***My goal was to get this far in Hollywood and still have a virgin asshole and never had sucked the penis**.
 That was my only goal.
   ...
   **I've had to turn down $50 million four times** - four times - just **to protect my integrity and that virgin hole** I was telling you about, right.
 Cause **P Diddy be wanting to party and you got to tell him, "No."** You've got to tell him, "No." I did.*

-* Hence by saying “I think **it’s time** to watch the party die” in September of 2024, Kendrick seems to be agreeing with - or maybe fulfilling - Katt Williams’ prediction that “All of these big dick deviants is all catching hell in 2024” and “It’s up for all of them”.
+* Hence, by saying “I think *it’s time* to watch the party die” in September of 2024, Kendrick seems to be agreeing with—or maybe fulfilling—Katt Williams’ prediction that “All of these big dick deviants is all catching hell in 2024” and “It’s up for all of them.”

-* Again, the idea that it is almost "time" for the criminal offences of Drake and his crew will soon be exposed is exactly what Kendrick first said on "meet the grahams" when he predicted a police raid on Drake's mansion, which is nicknamed "The Embassy".
+* Again, the idea that it is almost "time" for the criminal offenses of Drake and his crew to be exposed is exactly what Kendrick first said on "meet the grahams" when he predicted a police raid on Drake's mansion, which is nicknamed "The Embassy."

   * ***Katt Williams said, "Get you the truth,"** so I'ma get mines
   **The Embassy 'bout to get raided too, it's only a matter of time***

-* A few months after releasing “Watch the Party Die”, Kendrick would go on to release the album *GNX* featuring the opening track “wacced out murals” where Kendrick again mentions Katt Williams and warns those on the “other side” that truth is about to be exposed.
+* A few months after releasing “Watch the Party Die,” Kendrick would go on to release the album *GNX*, featuring the opening track “wacced out murals,” where Kendrick again mentions Katt Williams and warns those on the “other side” that the truth is about to be exposed.

   * *Ayy, **fuck anybody empathetic to the other side**, I vow
   A bitch nigga love bitch niggas, they exist with 'em in style
   Exterminate 'em right now
   **Make Katt Williams and them proud, the truth 'bout to get loud***

 * It should also be noted that Kendrick was not the first person to specifically accuse Drake of unreported sexual misconduct and pedophilia.
-Numerous people within the entertainment industry and on social media had made similar, though less widely publicized allegations.
+Numerous people within the entertainment industry and on social media had made similar, though less widely publicized, allegations.

-* For instance, social media users became suspicious after the video release of a 2018 red carpet interview where a then 14 year old actress named Millie Bobby Brown told a reporter that she had a very emotionally affectionate relationship with a then 31 year old Drake.
-Her account of the relationship included revelations that they text frequently including Drake sending a message that said “I miss you so much” to which she replied “I miss you more”.
+* For instance, social media users became suspicious after the video release of a 2018 red carpet interview where a then 14-year-old actress named Millie Bobby Brown told a reporter that she had a very emotionally affectionate relationship with a then 31-year-old Drake.
+Her account of the relationship included revelations that they text frequently, including Drake sending a message that said, “I miss you so much,” to which she replied, “I miss you more.”
 She also mentioned that Drake helps her with advice about boys and talked about how excited she was about her plans to see him during a trip he had planned to Atlanta.

-* A year later, in 2019, roughly 5 years before the battle with Kendrick, on a podcast episode that was discussing R. Kelly, a White comedian named Shane Gillis directly alleged that Drake “likes 'em young” and predicted that Drake was going to get exposed and arrested in the next 5 years.
+* A year later, in 2019, roughly five years before the battle with Kendrick, on a podcast episode that was discussing R. Kelly, a White comedian named Shane Gillis directly alleged that Drake “likes 'em young” and predicted that Drake was going to get exposed and arrested in the next five years.

   * *“Dude R. Kelly got away”